 You will be expected to submit a substantial original thesis after three or, at most, four years from the date of admission.
-To be successfully awarded a DPhil you will need to defend your thesis orally (viva voce) in front of two appointed examiners (one internal and one external).
-Most students would have published one or more original research paper by the time they are awarded a DPhil.
+To be successfully awarded a DPhil you will need to defend your thesis orally (viva voce) in front of two appointed examiners.